Department of Mathematics

 We show that the PDM is a useful tool for the analysis of gene expression data from complex diseases, where phenotypes are not linearly separable and multi-gene effects are likely to play a role.
 Our results demonstrate that the PDM is able to distinguish cell types and treatments with higher accuracy than is obtained through other approaches, and that the Pathway-PDM application is a valuable technique for identifying disease-associated pathways.

 Braun, Rosemary; Leibon, Gregory; Pauls, Scott; and Rockmore, Daniel, "Partition Decoupling for Multi-Gene Analysis of Gene Expression Profiling Data" (2011).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3029.